IBM/EEL-agentic-ai-bootcamp/docs/use-cases-for-labs/low-code/automobile/lab-guide.md

     ![op-1](../../../images/op-1.png)

-2. **Help me diagnose my car.
-It is shaking and I have the engine temperature warning light on.** -> Troubleshoot agent will transfer the control to Telematics data analyzer agent which will ask follow-up questions if required and give a car health report.
+2. **My car is shaking and I have the engine temperature warning light on can you diagnose it?** -> Troubleshoot agent will transfer the control to Telematics data analyzer agent which will ask follow-up questions if required and give a car health report.
 The car report is read, and a suggestion is provided by the Troubleshoot agent.

     ![op-2](../../../images/op-2.png)
     ![op-3](../../../images/op-3.png)